-I received a gift for Mothers Day from my husband and was beyond excited when I opened it.
-Not only was it a unique gift it was a gift that is pretty to look at and educational.
+I received a gift for Mothers Day from my husband and was beyond excited when I opened it and think its a perfect unique gift for women.
+Not only was it a thoughtful gift it was a gift that is pretty to look at and educational.

 I received a set of books called The Julia Rothman Collection: Farm Anatomy, Nature Anatomy, and Food Anatomy.

 When I opened up the box and checked out the books I literally said oh my Gosh over and over.
 I love books and design and these do not disappoint.
 Her details and illustrations are beyond amazing.